-The “D” in DREAM Practice Accelerator stands for “Dependable.”
+The “A” in SMART Practice Method stands for “Autonomous.”

-If you'd like to have a practice that is dependable and consistent, I invite you to attend my next free DREAM Practice online training.
+If you'd like to build an autonomous team, I invite you to attend my next free SMART Practice Method online training.

 There is no charge to attend this 60 minute presentation, all you need to do is click here and register with your best email address.